 They did.
 And they had the leftovers the next day.

-So, what’s the point of making Sweet Potato Dumplings when the real thing is so good?
-Well, these are good, really good, in a different way.
+So, what’s the point of making Sweet Potato Dumplings when the original dumplings are so good?
+Well, these are also good, really good, in a different way.
 They are not as chewy as flour dumplings and they have a discreet touch of sweetness, gentle enough not to overpower whatever you serve it with.

 I served it with Bacalao, and to my huge surprise, they liked that too!
 It’s like batting a goal, or scoring a knockout.
-OK, clearly sports is not my thing…
+OK, clearly sport is not my thing…

 Sweet Potato Dumplings Recipe